-The Minister of Foreign Affairs of Lithuania Linas Linkevičius sent a letter to the Greek Minister of Foreign Affairs Nikos Kotzias and expressed his deep condolences over the wildfires in Greece that had taken many lives.
-Lithuania's Foreign Minister wished strength to the relatives of the victims and to those who had been affected by the wildfires.
+The Minister of Foreign Affairs of Lithuania Linas Linkevičius extended his condolences to the people of Brazil over mudslides at a dam near the city of Belo Horizonte.
+Lithuania's Foreign Minister wished strength to the families of the victims and to everyone who had been affected by this terrible disaster.